CyberScout/aws-crypto-bridge/README.md

 - [ ] Jasypt
 - [ ] Migration Shim (for decrypting data with a legacy mechanism, but re-encrypting with AWS ESDK)

+## Core

+Defines higher-level interfaces for managing encryption and decryption operations, along with wrappers around key AWS ESDK classes to adapt them to those interfaces and make them easier to work with.

 ## JPA